Shane Sparks: America's Best Dance Crew

 Sparks was a judge on MTV's dance competition reality show America's Best Dance Crew from seasons 1 to 4.
 He did not return to judge for the fifth season due to his arrest.
 Singer Omarion replaced Sparks during season 5.
 Omarion left after season 5, so he could focus on his music career.
 In season 6, D-Trix from Quest crew took over the spot as the third judge.

 Legal issues

 Sparks was arrested on December 18, 2009, on a felony warrant.
-Dancer Monique Fronti alleged that Sparks sexually assaulted her while she was underage.
+Dancer M F alleged that Sparks sexually assaulted her while she was underage multiple times.
 Sparks pled no contest and was charged with committing sexual intercourse with a minor under the age of 16.
 He said that he believed she was of legal age because she worked behind the front desk at the studio.
 He was sentenced to serve 135 days in a "pay-to-stay" jail and did so over the course of two years while continuing to work and travel internationally.
 Sparks was not required to register as a sex offender under the terms of his no contest plea.